to everyone who joined us

-Sandy Hook will begin its annual fund drive soon.
-Those who live within our district should receive the 2019 request for donations by late April or early May , asking you to consider a tax-deductible donation to our company.
-In late July and early August, members began our annual door-to-door appeal.
-Members visit homes and businesses within the SHVFR district in person.
-They will be wearing shirts with our company logo as well as photo ID tags when they visit.
+Sandy Hook has begun its 2019 fund drive.
+Those who live within our district should have received the 2019 request for donations by late April or early May, asking you to consider a tax-deductible donation to our company.

 If you have any questions or concerns, call our main station at 203-270-4392.

 Sandy Hook Volunteer Fire & Rescue Company